AiJared/Python-RoadMap/OOP/OOP_Readme.md

     super().__init__(customer, bank, acnt, limit)

 call the __init__ method that was inherited from the CreditCard superclass.
 Note well that this method only accepts four parameters.
 We record te APR value on a new field named **_apr**.

+In a similar fashion, or PredatoryCreditCard class provides a new implementation of the new method relies on a call to the inherited method, with syntax

+    super().charge(price).

+The return value of that call designated whether